joseeden/KodeKloud_Engineer_Labs/README.md

 - [Systems Administrator](#systems-administrator)
 - [DevOps Engineer](#devops-engineer)

-Each tasks are scored with varying points depending on the difficulty.
+Each task is scored with varying points depending on the difficulty.
 You may also get bonus points for solving the challenges in a short amount of time.

 - To reach the "Devops Engineer" level, gain 25000 points.
 - To reach the "Devops Architect" level, gain 100000 points